laravel/docs/controllers.md

     Route::get('foo', ['uses' => 'FooController@method', 'as' => 'name']);

-#### URLs To Controller Actions

 You may also use the `route` helper to generate a URL to a named controller route:

     $url = route('name');

-You may also use the `action` helper method to generate a URL using the controller's class and method names.
-Again, we only need to specify the part of the controller class name that comes after the base `App\Http\Controllers` namespace:

-    $url = action('FooController@method');

-You may access the name of the controller action being run using the `currentRouteAction` method on the `Route` facade:

-	$action = Route::currentRouteAction();

 <a name="controller-middleware"></a>
 ## Controller Middleware